Advanced fire fighting is one of the required training for seafarers wishing to work on board.

 What you will learn in AFF

-Full course is around 36 hours long divided into 4 or 5 days.
-On the other hand, refresher for advanced fire fighting is only 12 hours.
+The full course is around 36 hours long spread over 4 or 5 days.
+On the other hand, a refresher for advanced firefighting is only 12 hours.
 The validity of its Certificate of Proficiency (COP) is 5 years.

-Theoretical side gives trainees knowledge and understanding about fire and fire fighting techniques.
+The theoretical side gives trainees knowledge and understanding of fire and firefighting techniques.

-The practical part immerses the seafarer into realistic scenarios of fighting fire using appropriate methods.
+The practical part immerses the seafarers in realistic scenarios of fighting fire using appropriate methods.

 During the training, you will be required to demonstrate competence to undertake specific tasks.
 They involve duties and responsibilities related to fire control and fire fighting.